DataDog/documentation/content/en/tracing/service_catalog/setup.md

 ## Overview

 Datadog Service Catalog includes all discovered services from APM, USM, and RUM by default.
-If you are using any of these products, you will find your catalog is pre-populated with entries.
-You can add service metadata to these entries effortlessly through the UI, [API][1], or leverage automated pipelines via [GitHub integration][11] or [Terraform][2].
+If you are using any of these products, your catalog is pre-populated with entries.
+You can add service metadata to these entries through the Datadog UI, [API][1], or use automated pipelines through the [GitHub integration][11] or [Terraform][2].

 ## For services with existing telemetry data (APM/USM/RUM)